Evolving Surfaces and Evolving Implicit Differential Equations Via Contact Geometry and Singularities: Transitions of the curve of inflections of BIDE

-\begin{teorema} Let $\V_\e\subset M$ be a generic $1$-parameter family of smooth surfaces.
-If the surface $\V=\V_0$ breaks one of the conditions a, b or c of Th.\,$O$, then the curve of ``inflections'' of $\V_\e$ undergoes the respective bifurcations {\rm (Fig.\,\ref{inflections}):}

-{\bf a)} $UW :$ for $\e\in(-1,1)$ the surface of the $3$-space $B\times (-1,1)$ formed by the curves of ``inflections'' of $\V_\e$ is locally diffeomorphic to the Whitney umbrella.
-For $\e=0$ the curve $\rho(\hat{I})$ has a semi-cubic cusp at the folded singular point $\rho(Q)$.
-For any sufficiently small $|\e|$ the folded singular point is generic. \end{teorema}
+{\bf b)} flec-folded singularity$:$ a negative folded singularity overlaps $($at $\e=0 :$ for $\e\in(-1,1)$ the surface of the $3$-space $B\times (-1,1)$ formed by the curves of inflections of $\V_\e$ is locally diffeomorphic to the Whitney umbrella.
+For $\e=0$ the curve $\rho(\,\hat{I}\,)$ has a semi-cubic cusp at the folded singular point $q=\rho(Q)$.
+For any sufficiently small $|\e|$ the folded singular point is generic. \end{theorem}

 \begin{proof}